castorini/pyserini/docs/pypi-replication.md

 + With `pyserini==0.10.0.0`, hits are hard coded to 1000 (see [here](https://github.com/castorini/pyserini/blob/pyserini-0.10.0.0/pyserini/search/__main__.py#L110)), even though for MS MARCO doc we only evaluate top 100 hits.
 + With `pyserini==0.10.0.1`, the number hits have been parameterized (see [here](https://github.com/castorini/pyserini/blob/pyserini-0.10.0.1/pyserini/search/__main__.py#L112)), although retrieval is performed using default BM25 parameters.
 + With `pyserini==0.10.1.0`, `pyserini.search` automatically sets BM25 parameters depending on task (see [here](https://github.com/castorini/pyserini/blob/pyserini-0.10.1.0/pyserini/search/__main__.py#L73)).

+For additional details, see the snapshot of this replication documentation page at [`pyserini-0.10.1.0`](https://github.com/castorini/pyserini/blob/pyserini-0.10.1.0/docs/pypi-replication.md), which is just before the document has been updated for `pyserini==0.10.1.0`.

 ## Replication Log